brown/swank-client/README.md

 (main)
 ```

+### Using Swank Client to evaluate an expression on the server

-The code above starts two Swank servers.
-You can connect to the server on port
+Once the Swank servers are running, you can connect to the server on port 4005
-4005 from Emacs using the command ```M-x slime-connect```.
-Once connected, you
+from Emacs using the command ```M-x slime-connect```.
+This connection is a
-can programmatically evaluate expressions on the second Swank server after
-loading the Swank Client code into your Lisp:
+normal Slime IDE session.
+From the Slime IDE you can evaluate the following
+code, which creates a Swank Client connection to the server running on port
+10000 and remotely evaluates the expression ```(cons 1 2)```.

 ```
 (load-quicklisp)